 The EU supports key competences and skills of young people, their active citizenship, social inclusion and solidarity through specific actions in the field of youth.
 Ukraine takes an active role in Erasmus+ projects promoting youth exchanges and volunteering, cooperation, networking and peer-learning activities.

-6,500 young people and youth workers from Ukraine participated in joint Erasmus+ Youth projects (exchanges, policy debate, volunteering
+Over 9,000 young people and youth workers from Ukraine participated in joint Erasmus+ Youth projects (exchanges, trainings, policy debate, volunteering).

 The European Council of 20 March 2014 strongly condemned the illegal annexation of Crimea and Sevastopol by the Russian Federation.
 EU leaders underlined that there is no place for the use of force and coercion to change borders in Europe in the 21st century.
 The EU does not and will not recognise the illegal annexation.
 The EU has adopted a strict non-recognition policy with regard to the illegal annexation.
 This policy has led to substantive sanctions, set out in the annex to this Factsheet.
 The sanctions have been extended several times since then and are still in place (see annex).

 The EU has been strongly supporting efforts to come to a peaceful and sustainable solution to the conflict in eastern Ukraine.